JesseYentsch/IndividualProjectProposal/README.md

 that will allow for a first time contributor to get up to date with the repo while still contributing.
 There are things such as trailing backslash breaks workspace features.
 After becoming more familiar with the project, it would be possible to add more features.
 One such example would be having *yarn list* list the dependencies of the current package, not all the packages within the workspace.
+There are many issues that fall under the "good first issue" category, making it available for first time contributors to help out.

 ## Build and URL